 About the Expert

 Farah Pandith is a diplomatic entrepreneur, foreign policy strategist and former diplomat.
 Ms. Pandith, a pioneer in the field of countering violent extremism (CVE), has been a political appointee in the George H.W.
 Bush, George W. Bush and Barack H. Obama administrations.
 She left government in early 2014 for Harvard University’s Kennedy School of Government where she maintains an affiliation.
-In 2015, Ms. Pandith was appointed to Secretary of Homeland Security’s Homeland Security Advisory Council (HSAC) where she also chairs the HSAC subcommittee on countering violent extremism (CVE).
+She served on the Secretary of Homeland Security’s Homeland Security Advisory Council (HSAC) from 2015 to 2017, where she also chaired the HSAC subcommittee on countering violent extremism (CVE).
 Her forthcoming book, How We Win (HarperCollins), will be released in early 2018.
 She is a public speaker and global advisor, driving efforts to counter extremism through new organizations, programs, and initiatives.
 She was a senior advisor and commissioner on the CSIS CVE Commission Report and is a member of the FDD Commission on US-Saudi Relations.

 She was appointed the first-ever special representative to Muslim communities in June 2009 by Secretary of State Hillary Rodham Clinton, serving under both Secretaries Clinton and John Kerry.
 The Office of the Special Representative was responsible for executing a vision for engagement with Muslims around the world based on a people-to-people and organizational level.
 She reported directly to the secretary of state.
 Ms. Pandith traveled to nearly one hundred countries and launched youth-focused initiatives.
 She is also the main architect of the Women in Public Service Project.
 In January 2013, she was awarded the Secretary's Distinguished Honor Award.